Humanitec-DemoOrg/secret-store-creation-in-base-env/README.md

 EOF
 ```

-Finally configure your this `base-env` in your Humanitec Organization:
+Finally configure this `base-env` in your Humanitec Organization:
 ```bash
 export HUMANITEC_ORG=FIXME